Matt Crouch (footballer): Prime years

+Injuries and retirement

-Crouch sat out the 2021 AFL season due to a groin injury.
+Crouch sat out the 2021 AFL season due to a groin injury, needed surgery only a year after undergoing hip surgery.
 After speculation that Matt Crouch would depart the Crows with his free agency rights, Crouch re-signed at Adelaide for two years, keeping him at the club until the end of 2023.
 Crouch returned to the AFL in round one of the 2022 AFL season against the Fremantle Dockers and did so with great success, collecting a cool 30 disposals.